Aliases for PSMC1 Gene

 GeneCards Summary for PSMC1 Gene

 PSMC1 (Proteasome 26S Subunit, ATPase 1) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Signaling by GPCR.
-GO annotations related to this gene include poly(A) RNA binding and ATPase activity.
+Diseases associated with PSMC1 include Retinitis Pigmentosa 31 and Bjornstad Syndrome.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include ATPase activity.
+An important paralog of this gene is PSMC4.